-More generally, this area is a transition zone between the mainly commercial office buildings of the financial district to the south and the more residential and institutional development in Tribeca to the north (see Chapter 3, "Land Use and Public Policy").
+More generally, this area is a transition zone between the mainly commercial office buildings of the financial district to the south and the more residential and institutional development in Tribeca to the north.
 The subarea is developed with a mix of historic and modern, low- and high-rise buildings.
 Almost all the buildings were originally constructed as office buildings, although several have been converted to residential use.
 The transition from a mainly commercial district to a more mixed-use neighborhood is most evident east of Greenwich Street between Park Place and Chambers Street, where the dominant use changes from commercial to retail and residential.
 Mid- to high-rise office buildings give way to older, smaller-scale structures some of which have been converted to residential use with a variety of ground-floor retail uses.
 The retail uses are more heavily concentrated along the north-south streets and Chambers Street, with smaller businesses along the east-west streets.
-Some retail and commercial vacancies can be seen along the sidewalks, a continuing sign of the economic hardships faced by businesses in the aftermath of September 11 (see Chapter 9, "Socioeconomic Conditions").
+Some retail and commercial vacancies can be seen along the sidewalks, a continuing sign of the economic hardships faced by businesses in the aftermath of September 11.

 City Hall and City Hall Park dominate the easternmost portion of the subarea.
 The park creates an open streetscape, with its lawn, fountain, and trees offering a picturesque break from the densely developed urban neighborhood surrounding it.
-Across Broadway from City Hall is the Woolworth Building, an architecturally striking, historically significant structure that was the tallest building in the world at the time of its construction in 1913, as described in Chapter 5, "Historic Resources".
+Across Broadway from City Hall is the Woolworth Building, an architecturally striking, historically significant structure that was the tallest building in the world at the time of its construction in 1913.
 New York University's School of Continuing and Professional Studies located in the Woolworth Building and P.S.
 234 and St. John's University School of Risk Management, Insurance, and Actuarial Science near Route 9A north of Murray Street all add to the daytime activity in the area.
 The large-scale commercial towers, smaller residential and mixed-use buildings, and institutional structures in the area attract a range of users and form a diverse urban setting.
-As detailed in Chapter 13A, "Traffic and Parking," narrower neighborhood streets, such as Warren and Murray Streets, carry lighter traffic than the wider through streets such as Church Street, Broadway, and Chambers Street, where traffic is heavy throughout the day and evening.
+Narrower neighborhood streets, such as Warren and Murray Streets, carry lighter traffic than the wider through streets such as Church Street, Broadway, and Chambers Street, where traffic is heavy throughout the day and evening.
 Noise levels in the subarea, and throughout the rest of the study area, represent a relatively noisy urban environment with streets experiencing high levels of vehicular and pedestrian activity (especially before and after school due to the large number of students in the schools along Chambers Street), and due to ongoing construction activities at 7 WTC and on surrounding streets.